 I walked the natural preserve for a little while and I caught a glimpse of a large white bird flying over the fields.
 Amazing!
 It had to be Snowy!
 Maybe, that would be the only glimpse I get but it was amazing regardless.
 I decided to try another area of the preserve where most of the Snowy Owls had been seen.
 I parked on the side of the road and I decided to take a walk through the prairies to see if I could relocate the Snowy I had seen.
 By that time, the sun was right in my eyes and I decided to grab my sunglasses before walking any further.
 I turned back to walk back to my car to grab them and this is what I saw...

 Yes, I had stupidly parked right under a telephone poll where a Snowy Owl was perched.
 I guess it's possible it landed there while I was walking the other way down the trail.
 Sometime it's better to be lucky than good!

 I observed and photographed the owl for a awhile through my long telephoto lens and binoculars.
 At one point it was dive bombed by a Sharpie or Cooper's Hawk.
 It most likely is a young male since it is mostly white.
 Females tend to have more heavy black streaking.
 After awhile, I figured it was time to go and leave this guy alone.

 I slowly walked back to my car as not to spook him.
 I took one last pictures of him giving me the stare down right before I jumped into my car and I slowly drove off.
-He remained on his perch and I was revealed not to disturb this beautiful bird.
+He remained on his perch and I was relieved not to disturb this beautiful bird.

 Unfortunately, I had gotten too close on accident.
 Snowy Owls are very popular birds to chase by photographers and birder.
 Sometimes on the quest for the best shot/view people stress and disturb these birds.
 Always keep your distance and refrain from posting exact locations of birds like Snowy Owls.
 Enjoy these striking birds from a long lens or binoculars.